The Walt Disney Company (NYSE:DIS) Shares Purchased by Autumn Glory Partners LLC

-Autumn Glory Partners LLC raised its holdings in The Walt Disney Company (NYSE:DIS – Get Rating) by 366.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 21,033 shares of the entertainment giant’s stock after buying an additional 16,522 shares during the period.
-Walt Disney comprises about 1.3% of Autumn Glory Partners LLC’s holdings, making the stock its 22nd largest position.
-Autumn Glory Partners LLC’s holdings in Walt Disney were worth $1,984,000 at the end of the most recent quarter.
+Autumn Glory Partners LLC grew its holdings in shares of The Walt Disney Company (NYSE:DIS – Get Rating) by 366.3% in the 3rd quarter, Holdings Channel reports.
+The fund owned 21,033 shares of the entertainment giant’s stock after acquiring an additional 16,522 shares during the period.
+Walt Disney accounts for about 1.3% of Autumn Glory Partners LLC’s investment portfolio, making the stock its 22nd biggest position.
+Autumn Glory Partners LLC’s holdings in Walt Disney were worth $1,984,000 at the end of the most recent reporting period.

-A number of other institutional investors also recently bought and sold shares of DIS.
-Price T Rowe Associates Inc. MD grew its position in shares of Walt Disney by 44.2% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 24,984,524 shares of the entertainment giant’s stock valued at $2,358,539,000 after buying an additional 7,654,961 shares during the last quarter.
-Legal & General Group Plc grew its holdings in shares of Walt Disney by 1.4% during the second quarter.
-Legal & General Group Plc now owns 12,365,280 shares of the entertainment giant’s stock worth $1,167,284,000 after purchasing an additional 165,075 shares during the last quarter.
-Clearbridge Investments LLC increased its position in shares of Walt Disney by 16.0% during the second quarter.
-Clearbridge Investments LLC now owns 9,363,589 shares of the entertainment giant’s stock worth $883,923,000 after purchasing an additional 1,291,934 shares in the last quarter.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Walt Disney by 3.6% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 8,739,279 shares of the entertainment giant’s stock valued at $1,198,680,000 after purchasing an additional 306,668 shares during the last quarter.
-Finally, Swiss National Bank boosted its position in shares of Walt Disney by 0.3% in the 2nd quarter.
-Swiss National Bank now owns 7,897,671 shares of the entertainment giant’s stock valued at $745,540,000 after purchasing an additional 24,900 shares during the period.
+A number of other hedge funds and other institutional investors have also modified their holdings of DIS.
+Price T Rowe Associates Inc. MD raised its position in shares of Walt Disney by 44.2% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 24,984,524 shares of the entertainment giant’s stock valued at $2,358,539,000 after purchasing an additional 7,654,961 shares in the last quarter.
+Legal & General Group Plc increased its stake in shares of Walt Disney by 1.4% in the second quarter.
+Legal & General Group Plc now owns 12,365,280 shares of the entertainment giant’s stock worth $1,167,284,000 after buying an additional 165,075 shares during the last quarter.
+Clearbridge Investments LLC increased its stake in shares of Walt Disney by 16.0% in the second quarter.
+Clearbridge Investments LLC now owns 9,363,589 shares of the entertainment giant’s stock worth $883,923,000 after buying an additional 1,291,934 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its holdings in Walt Disney by 3.6% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 8,739,279 shares of the entertainment giant’s stock valued at $1,198,680,000 after acquiring an additional 306,668 shares in the last quarter.
+Finally, Swiss National Bank boosted its stake in Walt Disney by 0.3% during the 2nd quarter.
+Swiss National Bank now owns 7,897,671 shares of the entertainment giant’s stock valued at $745,540,000 after acquiring an additional 24,900 shares during the last quarter.
 62.22% of the stock is owned by hedge funds and other institutional investors.

-DIS has been the subject of a number of research reports.
-KeyCorp reduced their price objective on Walt Disney from $143.00 to $119.00 and set an “overweight” rating for the company in a research note on Wednesday, November 9th.
+Several brokerages have recently commented on DIS.
 Cowen reduced their price target on shares of Walt Disney from $124.00 to $94.00 in a research report on Wednesday, November 9th.
-Cowen lowered their price objective on shares of Walt Disney from $124.00 to $94.00 in a research report on Wednesday, November 9th.
-Macquarie reduced their target price on shares of Walt Disney from $120.00 to $110.00 and set an “outperform” rating for the company in a report on Wednesday.
-Finally, JPMorgan Chase & Co. lowered their price target on Walt Disney from $145.00 to $135.00 and set an “overweight” rating on the stock in a report on Wednesday, November 9th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and nineteen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $128.93.
+Credit Suisse Group decreased their target price on Walt Disney from $157.00 to $126.00 and set an “outperform” rating for the company in a research report on Wednesday, November 9th.
+KeyCorp reduced their price objective on Walt Disney from $143.00 to $119.00 and set an “overweight” rating on the stock in a research note on Wednesday, November 9th.
+Royal Bank of Canada set a $130.00 target price on shares of Walt Disney in a research note on Monday, November 21st.
+Finally, Tigress Financial dropped their target price on shares of Walt Disney from $229.00 to $177.00 in a report on Tuesday, November 22nd.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and nineteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $128.93.

 Walt Disney Profile